 - Neosporin – Make sure it does not have “pain relief” ingredients.
 For treating minor cuts and wounds.

 - Nail Clippers – These are to have on hand to regularly trim your rabbit’s nails.
-Regular human nail clippers work fine for this.
+Regular human nail clippers work fine for this but you can buy pet nail clippers as well.

 - Oral Syringes (Buy on Amazon) – If your rabbit stops eating or drinking, you’ll need these to administer food and water to help prevent GI Stasis.
 Get 1 cc size for medication and 35 cc size for feeding.